tamas-polgar/ionic3-hotel-booking-app/README.md

-### Hotel Booking App
+### Ionic3 Hotel Booking App

-This is a hybrid mobile application built on top of Ionic 2 framework.
+This is a hybrid mobile application built on top of Ionic 3 framework.
 This mobile application allows user to book their hotel effortlessly.
 PHP will be the backend of the mobile application to handle all the data query and data store.

+## Getting Started

+### Install the dependencies using npm

+    $ npm install

+### Run the app

+    $ ionic serve

 ### Screenshots